ndayishimiyeeric/embeddings-and-vector-database/README.md

 - Setting up OpenAI API Keys
 - Setting up Qdrant cloud
 - Creating a Chatbot from a story using LangChain `RetrievalQA` and OpenAI LLM.

+You can find a step by step guide [here](https://wwww.nderic.com/blog/embenddings-and-vector-databases)